NVIDIA/GenerativeAIExamples/industries/asset_lifecycle_management_agent/README.md

 ### Multimodal Evaluation with Vision-Language Models

-We have implemented an innovative **Multimodal LLM Judge Evaluator** for agentic workflow evaluation, specifically designed for predictive maintenance tasks that generate both text and visual outputs.
+We have implemented an innovative **Multimodal LLM Judge Evaluator** for agentic workflow evaluation, specifically designed for Asset Lifecycle Management tasks that generate both text and visual outputs.

 **Why Custom Multimodal Evaluation?**